The what and the why of the Third Age Matrix

 I have to start out stating the choice of the title Third Age Matrix is not to be confused with New Age.
 New Age is associated with wood nymphs flitting through meadows and satyrs blowing on flutes and with hippie communes with hippies scattering flowers and sucking on pipes.
 I chose the name Third Age Matrix as I have always liked Babylon V and their use of the term Third Age.
 (I actually like all science fiction).
 I had originally intended to name this site The Dialectic Matrix for the Third Age of Mankind but for the ease of remembering I shortened it to the Third Age Matrix.
 Merriam-Webster’s online dictionary defines “matrix” as “something within or from which something else originates, develops, or takes form.”
 And again using Merriam-Webster’s online dictionary “dialectic” is defined as “any systematic reasoning, exposition, or argument that juxtaposes opposed or contradictory ideas and usually seeks to resolve their conflict.”
 No one can doubt or deny humanity is conflicted.

 I have divided human history into three periods or ages.
-I view the first age as the period of time we know as BC.
-The second age was the period we refer to as AD up until the 1930s.
-WWII ushered in a rapidly changing world due to the birth of what we view as modern technology which I view as the beginning of the third age.
-Although the Industrial Revolution, which laid the foundation for the technology of the third age began many years prior to the 1930s the technology after the 1930s mushroomed exponentially, from the nuclear bomb, advances in communications, the computer, the internet, energy, mass manufacturing and the potential of space travel, a few on a very long list of many, opened virtually an infinite choice of future roads for humanity to travel including the one we are presently on, the road to extinction.
+I view the first age as the period of time we know as BC from about 10,000 BC on.
+This period includes the birth of agriculture, early organized religion, the bronze and iron ages, the beginning of villages that evolved into the early empires ending with the demise of the Roman Republic in 27BC.
+(I omitted the prehistory/stone age periods as being our metaphorical infancy.)
+The second age was the period we refer to as AD with the birth of Christ and continuing up until the 1930s which I view as the beginning of the third age.
+The period between 27BC and Christ’s birth was also a transitional period.
+Although the Industrial Revolution which laid the foundation for the technology of the third age began many years prior to the 1930s I place the beginning in the 1930s as the technology beginning then mushroomed exponentially, from the nuclear bomb, advances in communications, the computer, the internet, energy, mass manufacturing and the potential of space travel, a few on a very long list of many, opened virtually an infinite choice of future roads for humanity to travel including the one we are presently on, the road to extinction.

 Many writers and thinkers from a diverse cross section of humanity and time periods have written about collapses of civilizations.
-Oswald Spengler in The Decline of the West, written prior to WWI, and Edward Gibbon in The Decline and Fall of the Roman Empire, written in six volumes, the first volume was published in 1776.
+Oswald Spengler in The Decline of the West, written prior to WWI, and Edward Gibbon in The Decline and Fall of the Roman Empire, written in six volumes, the first volume was published in 1776 are two.
 Any serious student or reader of history that has read those should be extremely concerned of how the history and present condition of Western Civilization overlays the “schematics” of both.
 Any science fiction fan that has read the Foundation series by Isaac Asimov would also be, or should also be, equally concerned.
 These are brilliant men whose intelligence level would probably be at the top end of the scale.
 Gibbons, though, has been criticized, and the issue debated, over his treatment of and the role of religion in the decline but it does not detract from the mountain of factual information about the economics, social, political, and military aspects of the empire’s rise and fall.
 Parallels vividly noticeable today in the West.

 It is only all too apparent that the United States, and the West, has become too irrational, dysfunctional and inefficient to survive and the world is not far behind.
-Oswald Spengler in his The Decline of the West hit the nail on the head.
+Oswald Spengler in his The Decline of the West “hit the nail on the head”.
 We all know (I hope we all know) we are in a precarious position.
 If we lose our technology we will not survive in any condition worth surviving in.
-We are not producing enough young to maintain the present level of technology much less than advance it.
-It is also apparent that both our form of social democracy and our economic systems based on ignorance, greed, crime and corruption have failed.
+We are not producing enough qualified or capable young to maintain the present level of technology much less than advance it.
+It is also apparent that both our form of social democracy and our economic systems are primarily based on ignorance, greed, crime and corruption and have failed.
 If we are going to survive we need a strong functional government that can deal with problems quickly, fairly, rationally and thoroughly.
 There are four issues that must be dealt with before any other issues can be satisfactorily resolved: population growth, the environment, immigration and space travel.
 Almost all other issues, including most social issues, stem from the failure to address these four basic, vital issues I call survival issues.
 The social gains that many think we are making will evaporate in time if these issues are not resolved.
 A dysfunctional government catering to mob rule, which the social democracies ours have become, will not be able to properly and effectively resolve them.

 (Note I have had to add a fifth: Islam.
 It is obvious that the world, especially the West has handled this problem badly.
-The dangers are mushrooming exponentially and must be dealt with.
+The dangers are mushrooming exponentially (like their population) and must be dealt with.
 I will do an essay on the subject later.
 The solution is both complex and simple at the same time.
 One of those contradictions humanity seems to constantly land itself in.
 Although technically Islam would fall under the umbrella of immigration I have separated the two because the immigration issue the United States faces from south of its border has such different characteristics than from the Middle East and Muslim nations they can be separated.
 A look at Europe will verify that. )

 We are at the point in our existence where the margin for error is extremely small and shrinking with each delay or attempted incorrect solution(s).
 If we do not make the right moves the planet that is the cradle of humanity will become its grave.
-If we make the right decisions and moves and life is indeed immortal (which I tend to believe) we may all meet on a Deep Space Nine space station somewhere, sometime in the future.
+If we make the right decisions and moves and life is indeed immortal which many believe (which I also tend to believe) we may all meet on a Deep Space Nine space station somewhere, sometime in the future.
 If life isn’t immortal we will at least have given our descendants a chance for a meaningful existance.
 To do so it is necessary, as I have said, for enough people to actually think.
 It is for that goal this site exists.